Growth or Decay -- I: universality of the turbulent dynamo saturation

-The top panels of \autoref{fig:time_evolution_spectra} correspond to the classical SSD experiment, which is where we will begin our analysis.
-Firstly, within a few $t_0$, $\emag(k)/\ekin(k)$ is quickly organised into a self-similar state, peaked on high-$k$ modes -- scales close to (if not at) the resistive scale $\keta$.
-This ratio is maintained through the whole kinematic stage (the black curves) and saturated state (light aqua curves).
-We will discuss this morphology in more detail when focusing on the \texttt{strong} experiments. $\d{\emag(k)}/\d{(t/t_0)}$ can be roughly read off by eye\footnote{Note that all spectra are sampled at the same rate, $\sim 10/t_0$, hence ``large" differences (see the kinematic stage in the top-right $\Pm=4$ panel) between any successive spectra correspond to ``large" $\d{\emag(k)}/\d{(t/t_0)}$, and likewise for small differences (see low-$k$ modes decaying in the bottom-right $\Pm=4$ panel).}, and seems to be constant across all $k$ in the kinematic stage (the turbulence grows all modes evenly once the field has been reorganised). $\keq$ (the $k$ scale intersecting the red-dashed line) in \autoref{fig:k_eq}, shows that as the experiments (top panel) approach saturation, $\keq$ moves towards larger scales (smaller $k$), as eddies on successively larger scales become responsible for amplifying the magnetic field \citep{Galishnikova2022_saturation_and_tearing}.
+$\keq$ (the $k$ scale intersecting the red-dashed line) in \autoref{fig:k_eq}, shows that as the experiments (top panel) approach saturation, $\keq$ moves towards larger scales (smaller $k$), as eddies on successively larger scales become responsible for amplifying the magnetic field \citep{Galishnikova2022_saturation_and_tearing}.
 However, as found previously in, e.g., \citet{Maron2004_nonlinear_magnetic_spectrum}, an exact scale-by-scale energy equipartition is not realised, and in the saturated stage, the magnetic field is able to be maintained by the turbulence in superequipartition on scales where $\emag(k>\keq) > \ekin(k>\keq)$.